yhm-amber/Floorp/browser/extensions/treestyletab/_locales/README.md

 ## Policy about translation (See also [#2434](https://github.com/piroor/treestyletab/pull/2434))

-* You should not translate the name of this addon itself "Tree-shaped vertical tabs", instead you can add a translated name after that like "Tree-shaped vertical tabs - ツリー型垂直タブ" (this just repeats "Tree-shaped vertical tabs" in Japanese).
+* You should not translate the name of this addon itself "Tree Style Tab", instead you can add a translated name after that like "Tree Style Tab - ツリー型タブ" (this just repeats "Tree Style Tab" in Japanese).
   * This is for better findability on the Mozilla Add-ons website and the addons manager.
   * Here is [the commit to revert localized addon name to the global name](https://github.com/piroor/treestyletab/commit/73cee9a81882b1f09de149e8a549620b24fe31e7).
-    The term "Tree-shaped vertical tabs" in these messages means this addon itself.
+    The term "Tree Style Tab" in these messages means this addon itself.
-* You still can translate the title of the sidebar panel "Tree-shaped vertical tabs" in your language, for more natural user experience.
+* You still can translate the title of the sidebar panel "Tree Style Tab" in your language, for more natural user experience.

 ## Translation on a web service

-You can translate TST's messages on [GitLocalize.com](https://gitlocalize.com/repo/6376).
+You can translate TST's messages on [GitLocalize.com](https://gitlocalize.com/repo/3459).
 If you want to become a moderator of a language, please sign up to the service and contact me.

 Even if you don't have an account on GitLocalize.com, the [Web Extension Translator](https://lusito.github.io/web-ext-translator/) will help your translation.
 Steps:

 1. Click the "Load from GitHub" button (an octcat icon).
-2. Input an URL `https://github.com/piroor/treestyletab/tree/trunk` in to the field and click the "OK" button.
+2. Input an URL `https://github.com/piroor/treestyletab` in to the field and click the "OK" button.
 3. Choose your language from the rightside dropdown list.
 4. Find fields marked with red line - blank (untranslated) or updated messages, and translate them.
 5. Click the "Submit changes to the developers" button (a right arrow icon).